 "Non-linear storytelling" speaks to cinematic and literary works wherein the events of the stories are not portrayed in strict temporal sequence.

-This is why it is important for "visual storytellers" to not categorize our work by how it plays out along points along an axis.
-"Visual storytelling's" value is not derived from the amount of possible courses it creates as a means of establishing its perceived opportunities for illusory "self-determination."
-By the nature of temporal experience they will have a beginning and end and how "linear" they seem hardly matters.
-How we need to define our work is in terms of how it addresses human needs, and, in doing so, measure how affectively the experience of the works address those needs.
+This is why it is important for "visual storytellers" to avoid categorizing our work by how events play out along the points of a linear temporal axis.
+"Visual storytelling's" value is not derived from the amount of possible courses it creates, or in its ability to establish the illusion of "self-determination."
+By the nature of our own temporal experience all storytelling works will have a beginning and an end, and how "linear" their fictional reality is holds little value unless it serves an audience need.
+How we need to define our work as "visual storytellers" is in terms of whether it serves the human need for "ritual model" or "narrative model" experience, and, in doing so, measure how effectively the experience of the works address those needs.